Why are you considering this merger?

 CHP and Estuary are strong independently, but we believe we’d be even stronger together.
 Our initial analysis has shown that coming together could bring increased financial capacity to help us do more than either organisation could do alone.

-As one organisation, we would have greater capacity to improve services and maintain homes.
+As one organisation, we’d have greater capacity to improve services and maintain homes.
 We’re both committed to tackling the housing crisis, and joining together will also help us better address housing needs.
-We would be able to build more new homes, increase investment in our existing homes, and provide better service to our customers.
+We’d be able to build more new homes, increase investment in our existing homes, and provide better service to our customers.

 Who is Estuary, and how does CHP compare?

-CHP has 11,780 homes.
+CHP has more than 12,500 properties.
 These are mainly general needs, with some leasehold, shared ownership, and market rent housing.
 We're focused on Essex, with operations stretching into Suffolk and East Hertfordshire.
 Our head office is in Chelmsford.

 There are several reasons why CHP and Estuary are a strong match for a merger: